 - Three types of doshas and their significance.

-- Application of treatment as per symptoms of doshas.
+- Application of healing process as per symptoms of doshas.

 - Pathya-Apathya (Precaution and care of diet) (Foods to be taken – Foods to be avoided)

-- Three types of vitalities and their relation with the human being and the basis of their healing treatment.
+- Three types of vitalities and their relation with the human being and the basis of their healing process.
 These are known as qualities of mind (Satva-Rajas-Tamas) and should be considered.

 - Six tastes-Sweet, salty, bitter, sour, pungent and astringent.
-These become the cause of different diseases when aggravated.
+These become the cause of different problems when aggravated.

 Creation of Five Elements